MohammadAli735/OnlineExam/README.md

 - after clone this project fist run composer install and npm install inside OnlineExam and then go to vue dir and run npm install
 - to up and run this project first create database
 - create a new env file for laravel which is the backend of this project
-- set the required env credentails correctly as flow
+- set the required env credentails correctly as follows
 - ** DB_CONNECTION="mysql" **
 - ** DB_HOST=127.0.0.1 **
 - ** DB_PORT=3306 **